sanity-io/go-jsonmatch/README.md

 ## Acknowledgements

 The code was originally forked from the Kubernetes JSONPath parser.
-However, it has since been heavily modified.
+However, it has since been totally rewritten bit by bit.